Ericsson/dataplanebook/src/intro.rst

 communication between the different planes are proprietary [#RFC5810]_ .

-A pragmatic rule of a thumb for what type of processing goes into which plane is the rate of change, or rate of operations, the process entails.
+A rule of a thumb for what type of processing goes into which plane is the rate of change, or rate of operations, the process entails.

-The data plane usually handle one or two orders of magnitude more operations per second that does the control plane.
+The data plane usually handle one or two orders of magnitude more operations per second than does the control plane.
 The ratio between the management plane and the control plane is roughly the same.

 A :ref:`network function<Network Function>` may be able to handle